mattfoster/hackerific.net/content/post/rad-links-1.md

 ## Bye!

 I hope you like this little list.
-Please feel free to leave a comment if you've something cool I should see.
+Please feel free to leave a comment if you've got something cool I should see.